KiCad/kicad.github.io/index.md

 # KiCad Libraries

-This site serves the latest KiCad libraries which are community contributed on the [KiCad github page](https://github.com/kicad).
+This site serves the latest KiCad libraries which are community contributed on the [KiCad GitLab page](https://gitlab.com/kicad).

 If you would like to contribute to the libraries, refer to the library contributing guide at [http://kicad-pcb.org/libraries/contribute](http://kicad-pcb.org/libraries/contribute).